+20 So next.

+So coming around -- go back one more.
+Coming around to the entry side on the southwest, not a lot has changed here.
+One of the things that's probably worth noting is on the left-hand side -- and you'll see this on the north side, as well as on the Paseo side, we've looked

+Next.

-- 1 to try and green the building up -- use of vines of - 2 various types.
-Karen can elaborate on the nature of those - 3 -- in an effort to soften the building.
-But we've been - 4 pretty comfortable and confident about the expression of - 5 that and the ability to sort of soften the character of - 6 the building. - 7 Next. - 8 And then coming around on the Paseo side, this - 9 view is actually looking back towards the street.
-Paseo - 10 is on the left-hand side; north side of the building is on - 11 the right.
-It actually fronts the Uptown project and the - 12 townhouses that were approved by this Commission - 13 previously.
-Again, we're using a system that will allow - 14 us to be able to green those walls that are adjacent to - 15 parking areas. - 16 As Chair Doran described, in the course of the - 17 nature of the building, there's parking at the lower - 18 portions of the building.
-So in locations where there are - 19 solid walls, we've looked to use a green screen-like - 20 system that will allow us to use -- as Karen will describe - 21 -- aggressive vines that will allow it to create a nice, - 22 soft feel along that so that Paseo is really very nice and - 23 welcoming. - 24 At the corner there, just to take note, there's a - 25 dog wash area, as well as access to bicycle parking for
+And then coming around on the Paseo side, this 8 9 view is actually looking back towards the street.
+Paseo 10 is on the left-hand side; north side of the building is on the right.
+It actually fronts the Uptown project and the 11 12 townhouses that were approved by this Commission previously.
+Again, we're using a system that will allow 13 us to be able to green those walls that are adjacent to 14 15 parking areas.

+As Chair Doran described, in the course of the 16 nature of the building, there's parking at the lower 17 portions of the building.
+So in locations where there are 18 solid walls, we've looked to use a green screen-like 19 20 system that will allow us to use -- as Karen will describe -- aggressive vines that will allow it to create a nice, 21 22 soft feel along that so that Paseo is really very nice and 23 welcoming.

+At the corner there, just to take note, there's a dog wash area, as well as access to bicycle parking for

-- 1 the residents. - 2 Next. - 3 And then, again, coming around on the right-hand - 4 side is where the access to the garage is beyond and EV - 5 lane.
-On the left-hand side and to your left would be the - 6 Uptown townhouses.
-And on the Uptown townhouse site, - 7 there's access to garages. - 8 But what we've endeavored to do here is to find a - 9 way that we can make sure that pedestrians feel - 10 comfortable and confident, in terms of the character of - 11 them being able to walk around and access is really only - 12 limited to those people who will be getting their cars - 13 from their garages that are at the lower levels of the - 14 townhouses. - Next. - 16 And then lastly, this view -- I think, - 17 Commissioners, you probably didn't see this view before. - 18 We've incorporated this as a result of the development and - 19 refinement of the project. - The right-hand side is the Uptown townhouses, - 21 which this Commission heard and acted on.
-All the way in - 22 the back there is the Flats project.
-On the lower levels, - 23 again, that's the green screen walls that we're using to - 24 conceal parking and also create a nice and sort of lively - 25 character to the facade for the first 30 feet of the
+Page 18 the residents.
+1 2 Next.
+3 And then, again, coming around on the right-hand side is where the access to the garage is beyond and EV 4 lane.
+On the left-hand side and to your left would be the 5 Uptown townhouses.
+And on the Uptown townhouse site, 6 7 there's access to garages.
+But what we've endeavored to do here is to find a 8 9 way that we can make sure that pedestrians feel 10 comfortable and confident, in terms of the character of them being able to walk around and access is really only 11 12 limited to those people who will be getting their cars from their garages that are at the lower levels of the 13 14 townhouses.
+15 Next.
+And then lastly, this view -- I think, 16 Commissioners, you probably didn't see this view before.
+17 We've incorporated this as a result of the development and 18 refinement of the project.
+19 20 The right-hand side is the Uptown townhouses, which this Commission heard and acted on.
+All the way in 21 22 the back there is the Flats project.
+On the lower levels, 23 again, that's the green screen walls that we're using to conceal parking and also create a nice and sort of lively 24 25 character to the facade for the first 30 feet of the